corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/node-services.md

 external legacy systems by insertion of unpacked data into existing tables.
 To enable these features the contract state must implement the `QueryableState` interface to define the mappings.

-## Corda Web Server

-A simple web server is provided that embeds the Jetty servlet container.
-The Corda web server is not meant to be used for real, production-quality web apps.
-Instead it shows one example way of using Corda RPC in web apps to provide a REST API on top of the Corda native RPC mechanism.

-{{< note >}}
-The Corda web server may be removed in future and replaced with sample specific webapps using a standard framework like Spring Boot.

-{{< /note >}}